cloudgenera/cloud-questions-web-plugin/README.md

 ```

   - **IF you've created your own custom CloudDemand html files**, then update the previous references to `https://cloudgenera.com/api/v1/partner/` with the new base API path that you've created.

+---

+## Known Issues

+Issues that are currently known about with workarounds.

+#### Internet Explorer Support

+As of release v1.1.3, the CloudDemand plugin offers basic compatibility with Internet Explorer 11.
+While the plugin (specifically the clouddemand.js library) may work in prior versions of Internet Explorer, versions of Internet Explorer prior to version 11 are not supported.

+## Release History

+View the [changelog](./CHANGELOG.md) for a summary of each release.